simonpo/workshops/README.md

 ## Introduction

-Documentation and code supporting the workshops we're running in advance of the Datathon.
+Documentation and code helping you get up and running with the Azure Data Science Virtual Machine, and the Bot Framework.

 ## Prerequisite software
 You may need to install software on your laptop in order to perform the following tasks: